The Dangers of Distracted Driving in Chicago: Why It’s Never Okay

 The Brain Cannot Multitask

 Recently, I was privileged to present End Distracted Driving presentations to students at York High School in Elmhurst, Illinois.
-The students were mostly in Drivers Education class, so they are ready to go.
-These young people are at the front lines of the soon to be driving public.
-The experience of sharing with and hearing from the students was an eye opener.
-Guess who they seemed to single out as the worst offenders when it comes to distracted driving?
+The students were mostly in the Drivers Education class, ready to go.
+These young people are at the front lines of the soon-to-be driving public.
+The experience of sharing with and hearing from the students was an eye-opener.
+Guess who they seemed to single out as the worst offenders regarding distracted driving?
 Yes, parents.

 Fines for Using Phone While Driving